...

 • Beyerdynamic M160: This ribbon microphone has a double ribbon design, offering a warm, natural sound.
 Ideal for strings, overheads, and even vocal applications.

-3) Large Diaphragm Condenser Microphones
+3) Condenser Microphones

 Different types of microphones